RadinPirouz/linux-documents/Containerization & Orchestration/Kubernetes/3-Commands.md

   kubectl drain <node-name> --ignore-daemonsets --delete-local-data
   ```

   > **Warning:** Draining a node will evict running pods.
-Ensure this action is planned to avoid service disruption.
+Ensure that you plan this action to avoid service disruption.

 ---